Be sun safe

 What is sun safety?

-Sun safety means reducing harmful exposure to ultraviolet (UV) radiation, while still being able to enjoy outdoors.
+Sun safety means reducing harmful exposure to ultraviolet (UV) radiation, while still being able to enjoy the outdoors.
 UV radiation is invisible and can come from the sun or from other sources such as indoor tanning and sun beds.
 UV radiation can be damaging to the skin and eyes without appropriate protection.

 What are the benefits of being sun safe?